 This online course is meant to cover the same concepts and topics covered in a traditional (face-to-face) Introductory Chemistry course.
-Online instruction is provided through reading assignments, lessons, tutorials, simulations, visualizations, and homework practice to reach mastery using the learning management system Blackboard with the eBook, General, Organic, and Biological Chemistry, and the online homework system Mastering Chemistry.
+Online instruction is provided through reading assignments, lessons, tutorials, simulations, visualizations, and homework practice to reach mastery using the learning management system Blackboard with the eBook, General, Organic, and Biological Chemistry, and the online homework system ALEKS.
 Laboratory experiments will be completed at home using materials in the Science Interactive lab kits.
-We cover approximately one chapter per week.
+We cover approximately two or three chapters per week in the summer term.
+The course does not meet virtually (such as on Teams), but the instructor is available to meet virtually with students individually as needed.